 Beginning with the second semester of Year 1, each student will average 8 hours of RA/TA work per week during each fall and spring semester they are supported by DUSON.
+This includes Fall, Spring, and Summer semesters.
 These are not paid positions.
 Graduate Assistantship options should be discussed with their primary mentor.
-This activity is facilitated by the student's mentor but can occur with any faculty mentor at DUSON.
+This activity is facilitated by the student's advisor but can occur with any faculty mentor at DUSON.
 The assistantship may include teaching, research and leadership/service activities that not only provide a significant contribution to the school, but also support the student's professional development as a nurse scientist and academician while becoming full members of the DUSON community.
 Students will be asked to submit reports on their RA/TA experiences as part of their annual progress report.